mdies/gene-regulatory-network/README.md

 P and M being the number of p53 and Mdm2 proteins, respectively.
-This reaction set is explicited in the input file 'p53\_data.dat' is the input file.
-It has been structured in the following way: 1st column contains the reaction number (that matches the description above), 2nd column corresponds to the number of reactants in the reaction (note that if we have a generation of one specie, the number here needs to be 1 not 0), 3rd column corresponds to the number of products in the reaction (analogous as in the previous case, if we have a degradation of one specie, the number here needs to be 1 not 0), 4th and 5th columns contain the reactants labels, 6th and 7th columns contain the products labels, and finally columns from 8 to 11 contain the stochiometric matrix.
+This reaction set is explicited in the input file 'p53\_data.dat'.
+This file has been structured in the following way: 1st column contains the reaction number (that matches the description above), 2nd column corresponds to the number of reactants in the reaction (note that if we have a generation of one specie, the number here needs to be 1 not 0), 3rd column corresponds to the number of products in the reaction (analogous as in the previous case, if we have a degradation of one specie, the number here needs to be 1 not 0), 4th and 5th columns contain the reactants labels, 6th and 7th columns contain the products labels, and finally columns from 8 to 11 contain the stoichiometric matrix.

 'constants.dat' contains the reaction rates for each one of the network reactions (in 1/s):